adrinecl/milestone-project2/docs/README.md

 <details>
 <summary>Project Goals</summary>
 The purpose of this project is to build an interactive website, using JavaScript.
-The website should have fun colors and provide fun entertainment.
+The website should have fun colors and provide good entertainment value.
 The user should feel good about playing the game and want to play it again immediately after or at a later time.

 Although it is a simple game, in comparison to what is available today, this game has the nostalgic appeal of the classic "Snake" game.
 In this project, the main goal is to make sure that the user decides to play the game and can quickly figure out the controls and game mechanics.
 </details>